For urgent consular assistance call

 If your passport is lost or stolen, tell the Australian Government as soon as possible.

-The local currency is Solomon Islands Dollar (SBD).
+The local currency is the Solomon Islands Dollar (SBD).

-You need to declare all amounts over SBD50,000 or foreign currency equivalent on arrival or departure.
+You must declare all amounts over SBD50,000 or foreign currency equivalent on arrival or departure.
 This covers all forms of currency, not only cash.

-International credit cards are accepted at hotels and resorts in major centres.
+International credit cards are accepted at hotels, resorts and major shops in Honiara.
 Credit card facilities are rarely available elsewhere.

 You can change currency and access ATMs at the airport and commercial banks in Honiara and other major centres.